-The HPWG shall be composed of members with interest in human performance.
+The HPWG will be composed of members with interest in human performance.

-Members shall be selected by their organization’s OC representative or by their organization’s WECC Member Representative if no OC representative exists.
+Members will be selected by their organization’s RRC representative or by their organization’s WECC Member Representative if no RRC representative exists.

+i.
+WECC Member organizations may have multiple members on the HPWG

+ii.
+Notice of selection should be sent to the chair or designee.

-Members shall serve until they resign, or a successor has been selected.
+Members will serve until they resign or until a successor has been selected.

-Members shall be appointed by notice to the chair (or designee).

 The HPWG will also include a liaison, appointed by WECC management, as a member.